kimseonsaengnim/BreakTheStatusQuoPH/README.md

 # BreakTheStatusQuoPH
-Chatbot/webapp to help Filipino citizens in finding resources for filling formal complaints to government agencies.
+Chatbot/webapp (platform not yet final) to help Filipino citizens in finding resources for filling formal complaints to government agencies.

 ## Roadmap
 - [ ] DATA